-For contractors, in particular, social media has been a very viable way to reach new and existing customers.
-It is a tremendous way to offer coupons, specials, notify customers of any kind of deals that might be taking place, and a whole litany of other things that make that avenue a must for any kind of business online.
+For contractors, in particular, social media has been a viable way to reach new and existing customers.
+Construction companies can offer coupons and specials, notify customers of deals, and do a whole litany of other things that stimulate business growth.

-But knowing the difference between each of the social media platforms, how they work, and how to best use them is of the utmost importance.
-Knowing which platforms can make a difference for your small business and how to use them are important and these are the platforms that can make a massive difference in how your online business continues to grow and thrive.
+Knowing which social platforms can influence your small business is important, and these are the platforms that can make a massive difference in how your online business continues to grow and thrive.

-Use these eight social media platforms, and you can grow your business substantially.
+Use these eight social media platforms, and you can grow your construction business substantially.

 Some construction professionals don’t feel comfortable in front of the camera, and that’s ok.
 You can get creative with YouTube content and even hire someone to promote your business in video form.
 Many companies also have at least one existing employee ready and willing to push your brand on video.

 With several hundred million users in its employ, Facebook still has a reach that the other platforms would love to have.
-And unlike Twitter, where simply reaching out to others is the biggest feature, Facebook offers a wide variety of ways to not only reach your customers but to interact with them like never before.
+And unlike Twitter, where simply reaching out to others is the biggest feature, Facebook offers a wide variety of ways to interact with customers.

 Not only that, your business can create and interact via groups.
 This is where like-minded individuals can go to converse on a number of different things.
 It is a great place to get opinions that customers might have towards your business and to address any issues that there might be with your business.

-This was the original social media platform for businesses.
 What was once originally a way to connect with other businesses has grown into so much more.
-But make no mistake, this is one of the best places to find others within your industry that could be partnered with or to find potential employees within your industry.
+But make no mistake; this is one of the best places to find others within your industry that could be partnered with or to find potential employees within your industry.

 Cultivating potential business relationships has never been easier than it is when using LinkedIn.
-Though it might not have the ability to grow sales and interact with customers that some other platforms may offer, LinkedIn is a valuable tool for businesses across the globe for a wide variety of reasons and should definitely be put to good use by your company.
+Though it might not have the ability to prompt sales and interact with customers that some other platforms may offer, LinkedIn is a valuable tool for businesses across the globe for a wide variety of reasons.

-As long as your business maintains professionalism and doesn’t get into it with people online, Twitter is a great avenue to grow your contractor business.
+As long as your business maintains professionalism and doesn’t get into arguments with people online, X is a great avenue to grow your contractor business.

 Snapchat is all about short videos (snaps) that friends share with one another.
 In many ways, Snapchat paved the way for TikTok, which has recently ascended in popularity.
 As a result, Snapchat’s growth has stagnated in recent years, making it less appealing to marketers than TikTok, Instagram, and others.

 Another downside to Snapchat is that its market share is primarily for individuals under 30 years old.
-Despite these potential deterrents, it’s never a bad idea to create a social media profile on Snapchat.
-If you can spread your brand to every popular social platform, you can start to strengthen your local authority.
+Despite these potential deterrents, creating a social media profile on Snapchat is never a bad idea.
+If you can spread your brand to more social platforms, you can strengthen your local authority.